2 Legit 2 Quit: Dance challenge

 At the end of the "2 Legit 2 Quit" music video, after James Brown enlists Hammer to obtain the glove of Michael Jackson, a silver-white sequined glove is shown on the hand of a Jackson look-alike doing the "2 Legit 2 Quit" hand gesture.
 It was a reference to Hammer wanting to challenge Jackson to a dance-off for rights to his famous glove, which is also referenced on the album.

 Hammer and Jackson would later appear, speak and perform at the funeral service for James Brown in 2006.
 M.C.
-Hammer appeared on The Wendy Williams Show on July 27, 2009 and told a story about a phone call he received from Michael Jackson, regarding the portion of the "2 Legit 2 Quit" video that included a fake Jackson, giving his approval and inclusion of it.
+Hammer appeared on The Wendy Williams Show on July 27, 2009 and told a story about a phone call he received from Michael Jackson, who approved the inclusion of a fake Jackson near the end of the "2 Legit 2 Quit" video.
 He explained how Jackson had seen the video and liked it, and both expressed they were a fan of each other.